jts272/pp1-happy-bees-cafe/README.md

 The application meets the demands of its clients and users.
 Functionality of the application is as intended through thorough testing.
 Along the way, there were a few bugs that were addressed to meet the goals of the project:

-1. Footer items not flexing as intended.
+1. Footer items not flexing as intended

 <details>
 <summary>Footer Bug</summary>